josephclydemar/Tetra-Zen/README.md

 # Tetra Zen
-`Tetris Zen` is a desktop app implementation of the classic Tetris game, writen in C and Raylib.
+`Tetra Zen` is a desktop app implementation of the classic Tetris game, writen in C and Raylib.
 This desktop application offers a minimalist design and soothing audio experience, providing a serene and engaging environment for players to enjoy the timeless challenge of block placement.

 <br>